dev-labs-bg/fullscreen-video-view/README.md

 License
 ==========
-MIT and Apache 2.0.
+Apache 2.0.
 See the LICENSE file for details.